-Failory is a site and newsletter that is dedicated to the experiences of failed startups.
-It was founded in 2017 by Nico and has since grown into a profitable enterprise with employees, an e-book and over 7,000 subscribers.
+Failory is a site and newsletter dedicated to the experiences of failed startups.
+Founded in 2017 by Nico, Failory has since grown into a profitable enterprise with employees, an e-book, and over 7,000 subscribers.

 Failory is a content site for startup founders.

 Since then, it has changed a lot.
-We are currently not only publishing interviews with failed startup founders, but also with successful ones as well as articles and podcasts on startup-related topics.
+Not only do we currently publish interviews with failed startup founders, but also with successful ones, as well as articles and podcasts on startup-related topics.

-I’m 19 year old currently, born and living in Buenos Aires, Argentina.
-When I started the project I was 15.
-I did it with a partner, who has since stepped aside from the business.
-I’m studying business economics at university and working on Failory on my free time.
+I’m 19 years old, and was born and live in Buenos Aires, Argentina.
+I started the project when I was 15, with a partner, who has since stepped aside from the business.
+I’m studying business economics at university, and work on Failory in my free time.

-I started Failory inspired by Indie Hacker’s business model.
-IH is a website in which successful startup founders are interviewed.
-At that time, I’d spend many hours per week reading their interviews.
+I was inspired by the business model of Indie Hacker, a website which interviews successful startup founders.
+At that time, I spent many hours per week reading the site’s interviews.

-One day, I decided to learn more about failed startups and found that there was little information online.
-Despite 90% of the startups failing, no one was publishing the stories behind these.
+One day, I decided to learn more about failed startups, and found that there was little information online.
+Despite 90% of startups failing, no one was publishing the stories behind these.

-That’s how, motivated by IH’s success and clever business model, I started Failory.
+That’s why, motivated by Indie Hacker’s success and clever business model, I started Failory.

 Failory is monetized in 3 ways:

 I plan to focus mainly on monetization through digital products.
-I’m beginning to work on an online course which we’ll be launching in the following few months.
+I’m beginning to work on an online course, which we’ll launch in the following months.

-I previously was mainly concentrated on the first two monetization strategies, but now that I know that Failory’s audience is willing to pay for our products and that building your own products is more profitable than recommending or advertising other’s ones, I’ll be focusing on strategy 3.
+Previously, I concentrated on the first two monetization strategies.
+Now, I’ll be shifting focus towards the third strategy, as Failory’s audience is willing to pay for our products, and building your products is more profitable than recommending or advertising others.

 Failory is making between $2k-$3k per month.
 Our goal for 2021 is to grow it to $10k/mo.